anders-kolstad/MadFates_Madingley/docs/index.md

 ## Terms and definitions

-- Cohorts - Organisms with similar functional roles are grouped into cohorts which are treated as sinle entities in the model to reduce computational requirements.
+- `Function group` - Madingley divides animal species into 9 functional groups, confusingly numbered 0-8.

+    + 0 = Endothermic herbivores (e.g. moose)
+    + 1 = Endothermic carnivores (e.g. wolves)
+    + 2 = Endothermic omnivores (e.g. bears)
+    + 3 = Ectothermic semelparous herbivores (e.g. grasshoppers)
+    + 4 = Ectothermic semelparous carnivores (e.g. ants)
+    + 5 = Ectothermic semelparous omnivores (e.g. insects, snails)
+    + 6 = Ectothermic iteroparous herbivores (e.g. ?)
+    + 7 = Ectothermic iteroparous carnivores (e.g. snakes)
+    + 8 = Ectothermic iteroparous omnivores (e.g. ?)

+- `Cohorts` - Although an individual based model, this just means that the model represents interactions between individuals, and not that it models each of these interactions uniquely.
+To reduce computational time, individuals are grouped into cohorts if they:

+    + belong to the same function group
+    + exists inthe same grid cell
+    + have identical continuous traits (e.g. body mass)

+Note that a cohort does not care about species identities.
+The user can set the number of cohorts.
+The default is 500 and the maximum in 1000.
+This is per cell.

+- `Dispersion` - cohorts can disperse between grid cells

-- Stock - autotrofic biomass is treated as a single entity (stock).
+- `Stocks` - autotrophic biomass is is divided between deciduous and evergreen biomass and treated as a single entity (stock).

-- Model initialisation - After loading input data the model is run once without a year parameter.
+- `Model initialisation` - After loading input data the model is run once without a _year_ parameter.
 Not sure why exactly, or what the output is.

-- Spin-up phase - The model needs to run for 100-1000 simulated years without any user modifications to allow the ecosystem componets to reach a stable state.
+- `Spin-up phase` - The model needs to run for 100-1000 simulated years without any user modifications to allow the ecosystem components to reach a stable state.

-- HANPP - human appropriation of net primary productivity.
+- `HANPP` - human appropriation of net primary productivity.
 The variable spans from zero (or actually with some points <0 which I don't understand how to interpret) and 1200.
-I'm not sure what the units are, but probably they are the same as for the autrophic biomass.
+I'm not sure what the units are, but probably they are the same as for the autotrophic biomass.
 In [case study 2](https://github.com/MadingleyR/MadingleyR/blob/master/CaseStudies/CASESTUDY2.md) they simply set the value to a uniform value between zero and one in this way:

 ```r
 sptl_inp$hanpp[] = fractional_veg_production[i]